Home

 We are pleased to announce the first edition of LILG – Linguistic Intersections of Language and Gender.
 It is to be held at Heinrich-Heine-Universität Düsseldorf, Germany, 20 – 21 July 2023.
 While we are planning a hybrid conference to accommodate needs and wishes of all participants, we encourage speakers to partake in person.

-The workshop is a collaboration of members of Heinrich-Heine-Universität Düsseldorf, the Association for Diversity in Linguistics, and FörderLinK e.V.
+The conference is a collaboration of members of Heinrich-Heine-Universität Düsseldorf, the Association for Diversity in Linguistics, and FörderLinK e.V.

 Conference Aims and Topics